Likhai: A journey through the craft of wood carving

 Kumaoni communities have now shifted to cheaper, faster, and modern methods of construction, depriving the craftspeople of their traditional means of livelihood, and forcing them to seek employment through other means.
 Every village has replaced vernacular houses and the new ones imitate the environmentally unsound practices of the plains that have a huge carbon footprint with no consideration of climate thus ignoring the wisdom of indigenous building traditions.
 Many of the intricate carvings are in the remote villages of Kumaon, which implies that their inaccessibility is able to conserve the craft.
 Today, with the onslaught of various kind of developmental and media technologies, distinct cultures are being drawn into a common homogenizing pattern.
 From being once-proud craftsmen, artisans are more often reduced to daily wage earners or stone cutters working for government-sponsored development projects.
 As a result, the Kumaoni woodcraft community is being erased from its artistic memory, the legendary craft of likhai of its forebears.
 Presently there is a niche market for woodcarvers that includes wooden products and limited architectural projects.
 There are no master craftspeople who once built traditional houses.
 Gangu Ram was known to be one of the last master craftsmen in the region.
 He was from the Almora district of Uttarakhand and his story gained some highlight for being the last surviving likhai craftsman in Kumaon.
 His legacy went with him as likhai is no longer part of the community.
 It’s been more than 100 years since people moved away from traditional construction.
 Some are left with the skill but not actively involved in likhai.

 Life in the mountains is tough but art and craft have always been part of their traditional practices.
 Carpet weaving, aipan, wood carving, basket making with ringaal, and mask making are the major arts and crafts in the region.
 Space-making crafts lived longer than building crafts.
 The housing typology changed completely but people retained some of the elements.
 Several crafts were impacted by the changing environment but were able to survive in the communities.
 With the changes in the requirements and lifestyles of people, the craftspeople were able to modify their products as per needs.
-As a result, the product craft communities can survive in modern times unlike those who are engaged in building crafts like Likhai.
+As a result, the product craft communities can survive in modern times unlike those who are engaged in building crafts like likhai.

 The production of handicrafts in the Indian continent is an ancient phenomenon.
 The craft sector is stated to be the major sector after agriculture and includes 20 million artisans.
 There are different values associated with crafts including evidential, historic, aesthetic, and communal.
 Different kinds of skills like societal, reasoning, creative, and entrepreneurial are also generated within the communities.
 These values and skills form a niche for the conservation and dissemination of the crafts.
 Tourism has emerged in the state of Uttarakhand as an opportunity for livelihood and revived the stories where now people wish to support their culture and use it as an element to increase tourism.
 In recent times people have started recognizing the value of craftwork but because of the impact of the global market and machine-based production, the market offers low prices for the products.

 The craft of likhai has now become a subject of research for those who are interested in the region.
 Some initiatives are taken by the government and private organizations for the revival of likhai.
 The project by National Mission on Himalayan Studies aimed to generate alternate livelihood opportunities for the people by training them in carving.
-It was an interest that came from the community-based organization Himal Prakriti from the Munsiari region of Kumaoun.
+It was an interest that came from the community-based organization ‘Himal Prakriti’ from the Munsiari region of Kumaon.
 Two people were trained in the project for one year.
 They carved wooden frames of the homestays in the village to add aesthetic value.

 Several workshops were organized in the craft studio for the community to experience the carving craft and how it could be used for daily use products.
 Power tools were used in the preparation of the wood before carving.
 All the designs used in the studio were the traditional ones from the region.
 We prepared a collection for all the motifs from different regions of Kumaon.
 The craft studio was able to recreate the experience of likhai within the community and they look forward to forming a craft school in the village.
 This could be a hub of traditional craft with innovation and to train many artisans from a craft community.
 The school’s operation could be linked with tourism for a culturally immersive experience.
 Design and architecture schools could collaborate for students’ hands-on exposure and learning.
 Through this model the community could link livelihood with their traditional knowledge system, change the narrative of likhai.
-Likhai is no longer part of the houses in Kuamon but remains the pride of the mountain (pahad) and its inhabitants, the pahadis.
+Likhai is no longer part of the houses in Kumaon but remains the pride of the mountain (pahad) and its inhabitants, the pahadis.

 References